“CASSES” software: break predictions for drinking water pipes

 The development of a network rehabilitation plan therefore requires both the rate of rehabilitation and the hierarchy of projects to be considered.

-Irstea proposes approaches and tools which are seen to help the decision makers from the data collection stage to the pipe rehabilitation decision stage.
+INRAE proposes approaches and tools which are seen to help the decision makers from the data collection stage to the pipe rehabilitation decision stage.

 Predict future breaks based on historic interventions

-The "asset management" team at Irstea-Bordeaux has studied the ageing of networks for more than fifteen years.
+The “asset management” team at INRAE-Bordeaux has studied the ageing of networks for more than fifteen years.
 The chosen approach consists of estimating for a future period, the number of breaks for each pipe by using data describing the pipes, their environment and their break history.

 In 1994, Patrick EISENBEIS proposed a statistical method inspired from epidemiology.
 It involves a multi-parameter probabilistic approach for calculating the time between two breaks as a function of the pipe characteristics and its environment, according to a Weibull law.